 3Domy – Wellness Aparthotel

-As part of the website research I had visited Residence 3Domy in early 2013.
+As part of the website research I had visited Residence 3Domy in early 2013 and it has since rebranded as “3D Apartments”.
 It shares the building with a gym, a university and a couple of other companies.
 3Domy has 4 different configurations depending on square metres and number of bedrooms etc. Having seen the possibilities of combining a stay in a 4 star rated residence with a bit of wellness, when the opportunity came up we booked it.
 I booked just by walking in off the street as it was no more expensive than booking online.
 I reserved a parking space and a wellness session for two people.

 Arrival at 3Domy is a bit daunting not least because its not immediately apparent how you get in.
 Arriving before 10pm you head up the stairs into the Holmes Place (gym) reception which it shares with the residence.
 After registering and paying you get a pass card and a key (people driving here should read the note at the base of the page) and Holmes Place passes if you are going to use their facilities.

 Very nice room on the 6th floor of the B block.
 It was a “suite double” which means it has a combined living room and kitchenette and a separate bedroom.
 Furnishing was pretty minimalist with a main dining table, a coffee table, TV unit and comfortable sofa-bed.
 The kitchenette was fine for us but did not have a microwave or toaster if that is important for you.
 Bathroom was quite big and had a shower but no bath.
 The bed was king size and had two big-single quilts.